atesgoral/node-omega-frekvens/README.md

 ![IMG_20200319_205056](https://user-images.githubusercontent.com/50832/77286238-3274a700-6ca9-11ea-9345-fca7833f5a4a.jpg)

 ## Omega Setup
 You'll need space to install the required packages.
-Extend your storgage with external storage first.
+Extend your storage with external storage first.
 I used an SD card and mounted it as overlay.
 You'll also need more memory to be able to run `npm install`.
 I created a swap file on my SD card.
 Onion has great guides on doing these.

 To pull this source directly onto Omega: